rio-labs/rio/rio/snippets/snippet-files/howtos/core-classes.md

 open your site on multiple devices, or multiple tabs.

-Sessions are very frequently used throughout the app, e.g. for sharing values between components, letting the user choose a file, and many other things.
+Sessions are very frequently used throughout the app, e.g. for sharing values between components, letting the user pick a file, and many other things.

 ## Components